Landtag of Hesse

 The Landtag of Hesse (Hessischer Landtag) is the unicameral parliament of the State of Hesse in the Federal Republic of Germany.
 It convenes in the Stadtschloss in Wiesbaden.
 As a legislature it is responsible for passing laws at the state level and enacting the budget.
 Its most important function is to elect and control the state government.
 The constitution of the State of Hesse describes the role of the Landtag in sections 75 to 99.

 The Landtag currently consists of 133 members of five parties.
 There is a coalition between the Christian Democratic Union and the SPD.
 The President of the Landtag is Astrid Wallmann and the Minister-President of Hesse is Boris Rhein.

 The members are elected via a mixed-member proportional representation system, with a minimum of 5% vote share to receive any seats.
 The smallest allowed size of Landtag is 110 members (without overhang and levelling seats), of which 55 are elected first-past-the-post in single-member constituencies and others are elected by party list vote.

 In Hesse, voting in Landtag elections is available for every German citizen aged 18 or over, who has primarily resided in the state for at least three months.
 To stand for election, a candidate is also required to have resided in the state for at least a year.

+Beratender Landesausschuss

+After World War II, the state of Hesse was restored by the US military administration under the name of Greater Hesse.
+In 1945, the US military administration implemented the "Beratender Landesausschuss" (Advisory State Committee of Greater Hesse).
+The members of this pre-parliament were appointed and not elected.